 Although URJ communities of practice learn, experiment and reflect

-together for 18-24 months, ultimately the process designed to serve as a
+together for an intensive 18-24 months, ultimately the process is designed to serve as a

 change, helping congregations transform into communities of belonging,

 meaning and purpose.
-The relationships that emerge from the communities
+The relationships and learning that emerge from the communities